 Jenner is the mountain you can visit from Berchtesgaden, where more scenic views await you.
 It is a part of Göll massif, similar to the ridge where the Eagle’s Nest is built.
 This mountain does not only has scenic views, but ski resorts and lovely Alpine pastures to have fun during winter and explore when it is summer.

 There is an Aussichtsplattform (observation deck) situated 1874 meters above sea level at the summit of the mountain.
-You can view almost the entire Berchtesgaden National Park when facing Watzmann Massif to the west.
+You can view almost the entire Berchtesgaden National Park when facing Watzmann Massif.
 Jenner Aussichtsplattform is dubbed “The Royal Look” because it overlooks the King’s Lake (Konigssee) below.

 What’s the view in Jenner Aussichtsplattform?